KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   Represents a single instance of an application/process running in the cluster.
 -   Usually wraps one or more containers.
 -   Can be replicated (scaled horizontally) using higher-level objects like ReplicaSets or Deployments.
+-   **Priority & Preemption:** A `priorityClassName` can be assigned to a Pod.
+If a high-priority pod cannot be scheduled, the scheduler can evict a lower-priority pod to make room.
+This ensures critical workloads can always run.

 **Example Pod YAML:**
 ```yaml